-Carter is the general editor of Sehnsucht: The C. S. Lewis Journal, the only peer-reviewed journal on C. S. Lewis published in North America.
-He has published over a hundred articles in academic journals and works of reference, including the Journal of Ecclesiastical History, The Encyclopedia of Christian Literature, The New Westminster Dictionary of Church History, The Encyclopedia of Protestantism, Religion in Geschichte und Gegenwart, The Oxford Dictionary of National Biography, The Blackwell Dictionary of Evangelical Biography, and The Anglican Catholic.
+Carter is the author of Anglican Evangelicals: Protestant Secessions from the Church of England, c.
+1800–1850 (Oxford University Press, 2001/Wipf and Stock, 2016), and, most recently, has edited Light amid Darkness: Memoirs of Daphne Randall (Wipf and Stock, 2016).
+From 2007 to 2015, he was the general editor of of Sehnsucht: The C. S. Lewis Journal, the only peer-reviewed journal on C. S. Lewis published in the world.
+He has published numerous chapters in edited volumes, and over a hundred articles in academic journals and works of reference, including the Journal of Ecclesiastical History, The Encyclopedia of Christian Literature, The New Westminster Dictionary of Church History, The Encyclopedia of Protestantism, Religion in Geschichte und Gegenwart, The Oxford Dictionary of National Biography, The Blackwell Dictionary of Evangelical Biography, and The Anglican Catholic.
 Carter has served as visiting professor at Wesley Theological Seminary, Washington, DC; and twice at Nashotah House (Episcopal) Seminary, Wisconsin.

-An ordained Anglican deacon and priest, Carter has held various church (parish) appointments in the Church of England, the Episcopal Church, and the larger Anglican Communion.
+An ordained Anglican deacon and priest, Carter has held various church (parish) appointments in the Church of England, the Episcopal Church, the ACNA, and the larger Anglican Communion.
 He is a member of the Ecclesiastical History Society and the Church of England Record Society.

-- CH500 Early Church History
+- CH/HT500 Early Church History

-- CH502 Medieval/Reformation Church History
+- CH/HT502 Medieval/Reformation Church History

 - CH506 American Church History

-- CH517 Christian Spirituality
+- CH517 History of Christian Spirituality

-- ST572 Bonhoeffer: Life and Thought
+- CH580 Bonhoeffer: Life and Thought

 - ST574 Theology of C. S. Lewis

 Areas of Expertise, Research, Writing, and Teaching